Making lifestyle changes is a very effective way of preventing or reversing the process of atherosclerosis.

 Eating an unhealthy diet high in fat will make your atherosclerosis worse and increase your risk of developing a heart attack or stroke.

-There are two types of fat – saturated and unsaturated.
-Avoid foods that contain saturated fats because they will increase the levels of bad cholesterol in your blood.
+There are two types of fat: saturated and unsaturated.
+Avoid foods that contain saturated fats as they increase the levels of bad cholesterol in your blood.

 Foods high in saturated fat include: